May 10, 2020

 Dentistry has always been a profession that involved meticulous infection control measures, so we feel that we have always been trained to provide a safe environment for ourselves and our patients.
 To ensure that our entire team is prepared for the extended and enhanced protocols, we have held two information and training sessions with our team.
 We will continue that training with physical walkthroughs and role playing this coming week.

-We still plan to open our doors on Monday May 18, 2020.
 While we are thrilled to open our doors and see you all again, we are calling this a “soft opening”.
 Dentistry will look a bit different when you come in to see us.
 For example, some of the changes that you will notice include:

 • You will be asked screening questions when making your appointment, as well as when you arrive for your appointment.

 • You may be asked to wait in your car or outside of our building, until we are ready to seat you.

 • We ask that you arrive with a face covering/mask when you enter the office.
 (Due to the current shortage of Personal Protective Equipment (PPE), we ask that you provide your own face covering,